SheCanCodeHQ/hatch-template-project/README.md

 ## Problem & Solution

+**Problem**: Missed GP appointments - a £1 billion problem **Solution**: A smart booking system that knows when you’re running late (or too far away) and reallocates the appointment to save doctors’ time

 ## Install and run this project

 The app can be found here: [https://pr.to/AIFC4T/](https://pr.to/AIFC4T/).
 You may need to download the [proto.io app](https://play.google.com/store/apps/details?id=io.proto.player) to view it.